OrHostezky/adaptation-in-serial-dilution-co-culture/README.md

 3. **Apply** - Perform all jobs using a script that allocates resources and executes them independently in parallel.
 Each job uses the parameter template to plug values from a certain row in the split table, and performs a simulation.
 All set-simulations are directed to save raw data in the same directory.
    <br> This is done here by the [`app__slurm__*.cmd`](Code/) files.

-4. **Combine** - Collect data synchronously from all saved raw-data files in the simulation set.
+4. **Combine** - Collect data into a table synchronously from all saved raw-data files in the simulation set.
 Analyze/plot various dependencies.
    <br> Collecting is done here either by using [`collect_data__interbatch.m`](Code/collect_data__interbatch.m) in the case of inter-batch simulations, or directy by some of the [`plot__*.m`](Code/) functions in other cases.

 The power of this method is in its modular nature – jobs can be applied independently; data from existing files can be collected independently at any point in time, regardless of currently running jobs.

 #### Protocol:
   $\quad\quad\quad$  [`split_runs__*.m`](Code/)  $\quad \longmapsto \quad$  [`app__slurm__*.cmd`](Code/)  $\quad \longmapsto \quad$  [`collect_data__interbatch.m`](Code/collect_data__interbatch.m)*  $\quad \longmapsto \quad$  [`plot__*.m`](Code/)